debamitra/debs-journal/curious-case-of-emails.md

 In this setup, Nodemailer’s default behavior would be to use port **587** for SMTP if secure is set to false.

-After discussing what they’d already tried, I learned they had:
+After discussing what they had already tried, I learned they had:
 - Validated the firewall rules, allowing SMTP ports - 587 and 465 to be accessed.

 - Checked connectivity from within the pod to smtp.gmail.com on port 587.